back icon

 The woebegone state of affairs would definitely be a huge deterrent to the overall success of the tournament.
 However, there’s one saving grace left, and that’s where all the hope from this tournament is homed — the cricket itself!

-Because you see, Scotland won’t care that there are only 10 teams allowed, and teams like Ireland, which have shown tremendous development, have to watch the tournament from Dublin and not Dubai.
+Because you see, Scotland won’t care that only 10 teams are allowed, and teams like Ireland, which have shown tremendous development, have to watch the tournament from Dublin and not Dubai.
 They would hope to make their first-ever Women’s T20 World Cup historic in every sense of the word.

 The stories from that team, whether it is the tale of the Bryce sisters (Kathryn and Sarah) or the inspiring story of Abtaha Maqsood, will finally get the platform they deserve.
 And imagine, maybe just for a second, how tremendous it would be if they manage to win even a single game in this tournament, considering that every team is better ranked and pedigreed than them?